bbchen/bbchen.github.io/content/posts/2016/1-1 hello-word.md

 - **Writing**: I am going to write on average one blog post (at least 700 words) every 2-3 weeks to record my life and keep myself on track.
 - **Reading**: I am going to read one book per month.
 See my [Book Reading List]({filename}/pages/book-list.md), which will be updated routinely.

 If you find anything useful in my website, feel free to share them.
+All the content in my website is uncopyrighted.